Siro-ai/FullstackTranscriptInterview/README.md

 **Render the transcript meaningfully:**

-Render the transcript with meaningful utterances from the data provided.
+Render the transcript meaningfully from the data provided.

 **Create an utterance search based on timestamp:**